BurningSlime1233/Azebane/Azebane Survival Guide.md

 Not all homes are not celebrating, Dead kids
 1 Day spent long resting.

 Umbra meets Elise at night once they find a room and she's alone.
+Talks to her about her allies.
+Warns her not to sing the song of the stars to others.
+Ask her how she is.
+Does not answer anything about the place she saw or where he's been.

 Next day:
 - Visit Library of Savras